zhang416/afmpb/install.md

-AFMPB depends on two external libraries: DASHMM and HPX-5.
+DAFMPB depends on two external libraries: DASHMM and HPX-5.
 DASHMM leverages the global address space of the HPX-5 runtime system to provide a unified evaluation of the multipole methods on both shared and distributed memory computers.
 This enables the latest version of AFMPB to operate on distributed memory computers while at the same time maintaining backward compatibility on shared memory computers.

-Version 4.1.0 of HPX-5 can be downloaded [here](https://hpx.crest.iu.edu/download).
+Version 4.1.0 of HPX-5 is provided in 'contrib' directory.
 DASHMM is automatically downloaded by AFMPB when the application is built.

-Users must install HPX-5 on their systems before installing the AFMPB solver.
-For users who use AFMPB on shared memory computers only, HPX-5 can be built in the following steps
+Users must install HPX-5 on their systems before installing the DAFMPB solver.
+For users who use DAFMPB on shared memory computers only, HPX-5 can be built in the following steps
 ```
 > cd /path/to/hpx